 'Migrant Workers’ Access to Justice at Home: Indonesia' provides a strong evidence-based foundation for advocacy and law reform within Indonesia and globally.
 It can also function as a guide for civil society groups in Indonesia to better understand, use, and test existing justice mechanisms to enforce migrant workers’ rights.

 Farbenblum, Bassina; Taylor-Nicholson, Eleanor; and Paoletti, Sarah, "Migrant Workers’ Access to Justice at Home: Indonesia" (2013).
-Faculty Scholarship.
+Faculty Scholarship at Penn Law.
 495.